DylanPage44/Life-Detox-Discord-Bot/README.md

 Open the LifeDetox.py file to get the code for the bot.
 Warning!
-Many of the examples that I had to feed the Cohere machine learning algorithm are extremely innapropriate, as this bot is intended to moderate Discord chats.
+Many of the examples that I had to feed the Cohere machine learning algorithm are extremely inappropriate, as this bot is intended to moderate Discord chats.
 Proceed with caution.
 You have been warned.